Ddd1945/kids-tech-app/README.md

 ### Api configuration

 Here is a strange thing :) Initially it's supposed to work with dev, predprod and prod api urls.
 But consider the fact that I don't have them I found some usage of that for Route configuration.
-When running app on localhost home route ny default is `/` but when it's running on github it home route is the name of repo.
+When running app on localhost home route ny default is `/` but when it's running on github home route is the name of repo.
 In my case it is `/kids-tech-app`.
 So I decided to did it that way cause it's pretty funny ;)

 ### `npm run dev`